oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 cat discovery_files/source.properties

 ```
-Then create the create_domain.sh wich will create the new domain, using the artifacts from the source domain
+Then create the [create_domain.sh](https://github.com/oracle/weblogic-deploy-tooling/blob/master/site/create.md) script content, which when executed will create the new domain, using the artifacts from the source domain
-We are setting in this script all the variables ( system variable, migration artifacts for the new domain)
+We are setting in this script all the variables ( systems variable, migration artifacts for the new domain)

 ```
 ###
 ### create the script for the migration